leangjia/blender_docs/manual/interface/window_system/workspaces.rst

 Additional Workspaces
 ---------------------

-Blender as a couple additional Workspaces to choose from when adding a new Workspace:
+Blender has a couple additional Workspaces to choose from when adding a new Workspace:

 .. rubric:: 2D Animation